Reason, both of every individual and of humanity as a whole, is the sole guide of human life.

 Everything lives together and everything lives apart—a human being lives apart, and so does a worm.
 And every separate being considers itself to be the only living thing and demands of life everything for itself alone, and meanwhile every separate existence is unceasingly drawing closer to death, to the destruction of its separate existence.

-All people live and act partly according to their thoughts, partly according to the thoughts of others.
-The degree to which people live according to their thoughts or the thoughts of others constitutes one of the main differences between them.
-Some people use their thoughts most of the time as an intellectual game, treating their mind as a flywheel from which the transmission belt has been removed, but in their actions they obey custom, tradition and law; others consider their thoughts to be the main driving force behind all their actions, they listen to the demands of their reason and obey it, and only rarely, after a critical evaluation, do they follow what was decided by others.
+All people live and act partly according to their own thoughts and partly according to the thoughts of others.
+The degree to which people live according to their own thoughts or the thoughts of others constitutes one of the main differences between them.
+Some people use their own thoughts most of the time as an intellectual game, treating their mind as a flywheel from which the transmission belt has been removed, but in their actions they obey custom, tradition and law; others consider their own thoughts to be the main driving force behind all their actions, they listen to the demands of their reason and obey it, and only rarely, after a critical evaluation, do they follow what was decided by others.

 Every human being can and must use everything that has been developed by humankind’s collective intellect, but at the same time he can and should use his own intellect to test the truths that have been developed by the people who lived before him.